 The arguments on either side of this issue are so entrenched that they barely need repeating, but here goes.

 - Con: Any Indian-themed name is, by definition, offensive.
-I’m too stupid to draw a distinction between a college calling its teams the Hurons, and that ridiculous Cleveland Indians logo.
+I’m too stupid to draw a distinction between a college calling its teams the Hurons, and Chief Wahoo.
 It doesn’t matter than I’ve never seen an Indian, and wouldn’t know how to behave if I did, but I believe that anatomically accurate Redskins logo is part of the problem.
 You can’t honor an ethnicity by naming a team after it, you can only insult it.
 The Notre Dame Fighting Irish and their drunk Mick of a mascot don’t count because I’ve chosen to apply a double standard.
 White privilege and all that.

 - Pro: No sports team would ever give itself a degrading name.
 There are no San Jose Jackballs or Kansas City Retards.
 Washington Redskins owner Dan Snyder, despite his thousands of other transgressions, sees Indians to be worth emulating and honoring.
 Same deal with Jerry Jones and cowboys, Zygi Wilf and Vikings, etc.